frnsimoes/frnsimoes.github.io/content/posts/pid-stack.md

 **about proc**

-`proc` is actually a notion in itself.
+`proc` is actually a system in itself.
 Let's man proc.

 > The proc filesystem is a pseudo-filesystem which provides an interface to kernel data structures.
 It is commonly mounted at /proc.
 Typically, it is mounted automatically by the system, but it can also be mounted manually using a command such as: